College Packing List: A Realistic Guide on What to Bring and What to Skip

 ❑ Dishes & utensils

-If you want to know WHY I’m suggesting leaving these things off of your college freshman checklist, read on below.
+It all just depends on preferences and lifestyle!
+If you want to know WHY I’m suggesting leaving these things off of your freshman year checklist, read on below.

 The reasoning for skipping this stuff…